JeffHeck/SchoolDataProject/about.md

 permalink: /about/
 ---

-A school data analysis project by Jeff Heckathorn.
+A school data analysis project initiated by Jeff Heckathorn.

-Pertinent statistics are presented on K-12 schools in Washington State.
+Pertinent statistics and charts are presented on K-12 schools in Washington State.
+This site is devoted to analyzing school data to inform and assist parents, taxpayers and policy makers with their school related decisions.
+The current emphasis is analyzing school districts' finances including teacher and administrator total compensation packages.

+Washington is in the midst of turmoil as the McCleary decision and resulting law changes take effect.
+There has been a long history of unequal funding for the 300+ school districts in Washington.
+It is not clear yet if the McCleary related changes will help or hinder student learning while being fair to taxpayers in the Evergreen State.

 Data Sources: